lucavallin/syn/README.md

 - Push changes with `git push --all google`

 ## IFTTT
-The project currently sends detection notifications via IFTTT webhooks.
-Once you have the event name and the webhook key, you can configure these with Terraform.
-The Notify function uses this information to trigger a notification.
+The project currently sends detection notifications to the IFTTT app via IFTTT webhooks.
+The webhook URL can be configured via Terraform and it looks like this: `https://maker.ifttt.com/trigger/<event-name>/with/key/<key>`.
+Replace `<event-name>` and `<key>` with your information.

 ## Makefile
 The Makefile contains the following commands to make development easier: